UoB-COMSM0166/2025-group-20/README.md

 •	Minimal change in physical or temporal demand.

 While frustration increased, it was largely attributed to earlier usability issues identified through TAE, all of which were later resolved.
-These findings suggest that the added difficulty in Hard Mode effectively challenged the player without overwhelming them physically or pacing-wise.
+These findings suggest that the added difficulty in Samurai Mode effectively challenged the player without overwhelming them physically or pacing-wise.

 <p align="center">
   <img src="project-report-images/NASA-TLX-Load-Index-Pentagraph.png" width="60%"><br>